kyma-project/kyma/components/eventing-controller/README.md

 make DOMAIN=custom-domain.com deploy
 ```

-- To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target `deploy-local-dry-run`:
+- To verify all the manifests after the processing by Kustomize without applying to the cluster, use make target `deploy-dry-run`:

 ```sh
 make DOMAIN=custom-domain.com deploy-dry-run